-For Washington DC’s Metro System, di Domenico + Partners provided design services on new, innovative station architecture, transit development, and component prototypes.
+For Washington DC’s Metro System, dD+P provided design services on new, innovative station architecture, transit development, and component prototypes.
 The most visible aspects of dD+P’s work on this project are found in the newly designed stations along WMATA’s massive Dulles Corridor Metrorail extension.

 A majority of DC’s most recognizable stations are found underground, designed originally by architect Harry Weese using the barrel vault motif.
 The challenge of acknowledging this history on an above-ground station was met by a design that pays homage to Weese’s iconic motif while drawing inspiration from the beautiful Northern Virginia landscape.